-The Company and the Banks are subject to the regulatory capital requirements established by the Federal Reserve and the OCC respectively (the "Basel III Capital Rules").
+The Company and the Banks are subject to the regulatory capital requirements established by the Federal Reserve and the Office of the Comptroller of the Currency ("OCC") respectively (the "Basel III Capital Rules").
 The Basel III Capital Rules implement certain capital and liquidity requirements published by the Basel Committee on Banking Supervision ("Basel Committee"), along with certain Dodd-Frank Act and other capital provisions.
-Moreover, as insured depository institutions, the Banks are subject to Prompt Corrective Action ("PCA") capital regulations.